ESIPFed/data-help-desk/docs/content/working_with_data.md

 1. **Key Components and Considerations:**
-    - While specific requirements may vary by funder or institution, effective DMPs generally address several key
+    - While specific requirements may vary by funder or institution, effective DMPs generally address several key elements
-    elements:
     -  **Data Collection:** The DMP should outline what data will be collected, the methods used, and the expected volume.
         -   **Data Formats and Standards:** Consideration should be given to the formats in which data will be stored to ensure long-term accessibility.